Placement process and employment procedures

 Placement process

-The placement of registrars in accredited general practices occurs every six months and is finalised before each training semester begins.
-Our aim is to match registrars to a practice that will give them the best learning experience and meet their requirements.
-We are also required to ensure the registrar workforce is distributed to meet the needs of the Australian community.
+The placement of registrars in accredited training sites occurs every six months and is finalised before each training semester begins.
+The aim is to match registrars to a training site that will give them the best learning experience and meet their requirements.
+The RACGP is also required to ensure the registrar workforce is distributed to meet the needs of the Australian community.

-Becoming an accredited training practice does not guarantee that you will have a general practice registrar placed with you.
-Registrar numbers fluctuate between terms, and sometimes the number of registrars is fewer than the number of practices.
+Becoming an accredited training site does not guarantee that you will have a general practice registrar placed with you.
+Registrar numbers fluctuate between semesters, and sometimes the number of registrars is fewer than the number of training sites.
 To provide the best possible opportunity for accredited training practices to have registrars placed, the RACGP balances the number of practices accredited with the number of registrars.

-Placement is subject to the availability of registrars, funding, equity of distribution and the suitability of the practice.
-Therefore, while every effort is made to ensure the needs of priority areas of workforce shortage are met, the RACGP does not guarantee that a registrar will be placed in a practice in each or any calendar year.
-Practices are expected to be ready to accept and train registrars at any stage of training, particularly those on their first placement.
-All practices are expected to participate in registrar training including full participation in the RACGP placement process during each accreditation cycle and be willing to train the full range of registrars, including GPT1 and 2 registrars, unless the RACGP has applied conditions to the contrary.
-Gaps in seeking registrars for more than two consecutive terms may impact accreditation unless there are unforeseen and extenuating circumstances.
+Placement is subject to the availability of registrars, funding, equity of distribution and the suitability of the training site.
+Therefore, while every effort is made to ensure the needs of priority areas of workforce shortage are met, the RACGP does not guarantee that a registrar will be placed in a training site in each or any calendar year.
+Training sites are expected to be ready to accept and train registrars at any stage of training, particularly those on their first placement.

 For more information, please refer to the Placement Policy.

 Most registrars will complete this requirement by working in at least two different general practice placements during their training.
-However, there are circumstances where it may be appropriate for the registrar to remain in the same practice for extended periods (>12months).
+It may be appropriate for a registrar to remain in the same training site for extended periods:

-• The registrar is filling a significant workforce need in a rural/remote location, e.g. in rural communities of MMM4-7.
+- If the registrar is filling a significant workforce need in a rural/remote location (eg in rural communities of MM 4–7).

-• Leaving the rural town would be detrimental to the registrar and their family e.g. Carer responsibilities for parent locally, partner working in town, educational needs of children.
+- When leaving the rural town would be detrimental to the registrar and their family (eg carer responsibilities for parent locally, partner working in town, educational needs of children).

-Note: It is imperative that the registrar is not pressured to remain in one practice or group of practices.
+It is imperative that the registrar is not pressured to remain in one training site or group of training sites.

 Conflicts of interest

-If a registrar has any type of close personal relationship with a staff member at a practice, we must be notified of this potential conflict of interest as detailed in the Conflicts of Interest Guidance.
-Usually, registrars are not placed at a practice if there is a significant pre-existing relationship with the supervisor, practice owner or practice manager.
+If a registrar has any type of close personal relationship with a staff member at a training site, the RACGP must be notified of this potential conflict of interest as detailed in the Placement Policy.
+Usually, registrars are not placed at a training site if there is a significant pre-existing relationship with the supervisor, practice owner or practice manager.

-We also prefer not to place a registrar at a practice if they have a significant pre-existing relationship with another staff member (eg practice nurse, administrative staff, other GP).
+We also prefer not to place a registrar at a training site if they have a significant pre-existing relationship with another staff member (eg practice nurse, administrative staff, other GP).

-Consideration should be given to mitigation strategies to manage the power imbalance present between a practice-owner supervisor and a registrar.
-For example, can assessments be completed by another supervisor, or can employment matters be managed by the practice manager?
+Consider strategies to manage power imbalances between practice-owner supervisors and registrars (eg assessments completed by another supervisor, employment matters managed by the training site manager etc.)

 Employing a registrar